 The major political, social, cultural, and economic forces at work in France today are examined, as well as France's role in the European Union and the Francophone world.

-Prerequisite: FREN 202 or consent of department chair.
+Prerequisite: FREN 202 or FREN 202W, or consent of department chair.

 Offered: Alternate years.